FarzanRahmani/ComputerNetworksLab/README.md

 # ComputerNetworksLab
-Computer Networks Lab course at 8th term of university in my BSC in computer engineering.
+## Computer Networks Lab course at 8th term of university in my Bachelor of Science in computer engineering